hodlwallet/hodl-wallet-ios/README.md

 Steps to recovering your bitcoin using Electrum:

-1.Select New/Restore
+1. Select New/Restore
-2.Name the Wallet
+2. Name the Wallet
-3.Select Standard Wallet
+3. Select Standard Wallet
-4.Select "I have the seed" & Enter seed
+4. Select "I have the seed" & Enter seed
-5.In options select BIP39
+5. In options select BIP39
-6.Select Native Segwit & Path m/0'
+6. Select Native Segwit & Path m/0'

 ### WARNING: